hfung8/APCSPrinciples/README.md

 - 📝 **1.9 Applying Variables** : [Applying Variables](https://courses.projectstem.org/courses/67278/pages/1-dot-9-applying-variables?module_item_id=18709302)

 - Vocabulary
-  - Iteration: Doing something repeatedly.
-IE: for loops, while loops
+  - **Iteration:** Repetition IE: to do something repeatedly.
+Think for loops, while loops
-  - Algorithm: A series of steps that in the end gets a specific task done.
+  - **Algorithm:** A series of steps that in the end gets a specific task done.
+It could be done in a format, descriptive qualifiers, imperative tense, numerical format.
-  - Variable: A placeholder or a container for a word, number etc. They can be used to store these values to be used later on in the code block.
+  - **Variable:** A placeholder or a container for a word, number etc. They can be used to store these values to be used later on in the code block.
+For Scratch, we need to make a variable to hold a value.

 - Scratch
   - [Scratch Cheat Sheet](https://nanopdf.com/download/scratch-cheat_pdf)